CleverCloud/warp10-macaroons-plugin/README.md

     # App Name (cannot be set a second time, only once)
     appname = ljksjksdqhkl

+    # Read token only, Apps id (String array, values can disappear but not be added)
+    apps = app1, app2, app3

-    # Read Token Producers (String array, values can disapear but not be added)
+    # Read Token Producers (String array, values can disappear but not be added)
     producers = prod1, prod2, prod3

     # Write Token Producer (String, can't be changed)